 I think the Duke Energy rate increases (which the GOP 'working supermajority' greenlit via their veto override) will play a factor in this midterm election too.
 Because the Democratic candidates challenging the GOP incumbents can point to that as 'they campaigned on lower prices, but they let Duke Energy raise your bills'.

-It won’t help them.
-Especially if they tie it to the larger affordability issues being exacerbated every day by Republicans at every level of government.
+It won’t help them (the GOP).
+Especially if Dems tie it to the larger affordability issues being exacerbated every day by Republicans at every level of government.
 “How much more of this do we have to take?”

 Another hit, in a particularly red part of the state will be the still-not-funded hurricane relief.
 The Republican supermajority forced a bill through in the lame duck session that was *called* a hurricane disaster relief bill, but in fact appropriated NO money for hurricanes relief, and was the vehicle they used take the State Board of Elections out of the control of the governor's office (where it had been since forever) and put it under… the state Auditor?
 Then appointed a former chair of the NCGOP to oversee elections?
 Republican voters will forgive a LOT if your name has an “R” behind it, but a betrayal like this — done solely as a partisan power grab — is going to go down badly with them.
 Assuming the opposition party has the sack to leverage it, which in years gone by I would say they did not.
 But there’s a new sheriff in town and she’s fierce.

 Id say NC11 might be closer to 50-50.
-Other than that NC11 is more flippable.
+Other than that NC13 is more flippable.
 09 might be out of reach.

 Don’t see a chance to hold NC01.